 Pigs can develop frostbite during periods of extreme cold, which is why appropriate shelter is imperative.
 A draft-free indoor space with proper ventilation and ample bedding can go a long way in protecting residents from the cold, but during times of extreme cold, you may need to restrict your pig residents’ access to the outdoors for their protection.
 If there is a temperature advisory regarding the risk of frostbite for humans, then it is too cold for pigs!
 Pigs most often develop frostbite on their feet, ears, and tail.
 Affected skin may first look pale, but will then turn red and become swollen.
 In severe cases, the affected area will die, turning black and becoming hard and cold.
 Dead tissue will eventually fall off.
 Prevention is key.
 Be sure to keep your residents protected and keep a close eye on everyone for early signs of frostbite.
-If you suspect frostbite, be sure to consult with your veterinarian in addition to making changes to the living space or your protocols regarding outdoor access during cold weather in order to keep everyone properly protected.
+If you suspect frostbite, be sure to consult with your veterinarian in addition to making changes to the The indoor or outdoor area where an animal resident lives, eats, and rests. or your protocols regarding outdoor access during cold weather in order to keep everyone properly protected.
 Pain medications and antibiotics may be necessary and your veterinarian will likely also recommend a topical treatment.

 - Frostbite | The Pig Site (Non-Compassionate Source)